rowland007/smartkeg/README.md

 ### References

-SmartKeg is based off of a number of open source projects:
+SmartKeg is based on a number of open source projects:

 * [Smart Kegerator v1] & [Smart Kegerator v2]
 * [KegDuino]